-Carli Conklin joined the law faculty at University of Missouri in 2011.
+Carli Conklin joined the law faculty at University of Missouri in 2011 and currently serves as Associate Professor at the Law School.
 After completing a B.S. in English and an M.A. in Education at Truman State University, she studied law and history at the University of Virginia through a joint J.D./Ph.D. program in American Legal History.
 Her dissertation at UVA was an intellectual history of the meaning of the pursuit of happiness in the Declaration of Independence.
 Professor Conklin’s research interests are in American legal history, with a focus on dispute resolution and rights dialogues in early America.
 At the MU School of Law, she teaches Lawyering, Negotiation, International Human Rights Law, Law & Social Science, and Non-Binding Methods of Dispute Resolution.
-Professor Conklin also serves as coordinator for the Kinder Institute’s undergraduate Society of Fellows program and the Constitutionalism and Democracy Honors College course series.
+Professor Conklin also serves as Kinder Institute Associate Professor of Constitutional Democracy and Director of Undergraduate Studies, coordinating, among other things, the Society of Fellows program and the Constitutionalism and Democracy Honors College course series.